algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 The connector provides a function that will extract the highlighting data from the results.
 This function takes a single parameter object with three
 properties:
- - attributeName: the highlighted attribute name
+ - attribute: the highlighted attribute name
  - hit: a single result object
  - highlightProperty: the path to the structure containing the highlighted attribute.
 The value is either `_highlightResult` or `_snippetResult` depending on whether you want to make a Highlight or a Snippet widget.